-The third example uses the modified function introduced in Equation 3.
+The third example uses the modified function introduced in Equation 3 with $\epsilon_0 = 0.01$ , $\epsilon_1 = 1$ and st = 2.
 The function $f_3(x)$ is particularly challenging because of the discontinuity at x = -0.5.
-The results from Tables 7 and 8 show that the L^2 -errors from the four interpolation methods have the same order of accuracy.
-The PPI method gives slightly better approximation results compared to the other methods.
-The average polynomial degrees for the PPI approach show that high-order polynomials are used.
-This suggest that in the smooth regions away from the discontinuity the PPI approach lead to high-order accuracy.
-However, at the discontinuity, the PPI and other methods struggle to represent the underlying function.
-This example shows that the PPI method is an appropriate approach for interpolating from one mesh to another, because around the discontinuity, the method is as accurate as the other ones, and in smooth regions the method gives better approximation results than the other approaches.
+The results from Tables 7 and 8 show that the $L^2$ -errors from the four interpolation methods have the same order of accuracy.
+The DBI and PPI methods give slightly better approximation results compared to the other methods.
+The average polynomial degrees for the DBI and PPI approaches show that high-order polynomials are used.
+This suggest that in the smooth regions away from the discontinuity the DBI and PPI approaches lead to high-order accuracy.
+However, at the discontinuity, the DBI and PPI and other methods struggle to represent the underlying function.
+This example shows that both the DBI and PPI methods are appropriate approaches for interpolating from one mesh to another, because around the discontinuity, the methods are as accurate as the other ones, and in smooth regions the method gives better approximation results than the other approaches.
+The results from Tables 7 and 8 show that the $L^2$ -error from the four interpolation methods have the same order.

-Table 7: L^2 -errors when using the PCHIP, MQS, SPS, DBI, and PPI methods to approximate the function $f_3(x)$.
-N_i represents the number of input points used to build the approximation.
-P_j represents the use of polynomials of degree j, with j being the target degree for each interval.
+Table 7: $L^2$ -errors when using the PCHIP, MQS, SPS, DBI, and PPI methods to approximate the function $f_3(x)$ . $N_i$ represents the number of input points used to build the approximation. $P_j$ represents the use of polynomials of degree j, with j being the target degree for each interval.
 The fifth and seventh columns show the average polynomial degree used for the DBI and PPI methods, respectively.
-The input points are uniformly distributed over the interval [-1, 1].
+The input points are uniformly distributed over the interval [-1,1].

-Table 8: L^2 -errors when using the PCHIP, MQS, SPS, DBI, and PPI methods to approximate the function $f_3(x)$.
-N_i represents the number of input points used to build the approximation.
-P_j represents the use of polynomials of degree j, with j being the target degree for each interval.
+Table 8: $L^2$ -errors when using the PCHIP, MQS, SPS, DBI, and PPI methods to approximate the function $f_3(x)$ . $N_i$ represents the number of input points used to build the approximation. $P_j$ represents the use of polynomials of degree j, with j being the target degree for each interval.
 The sixth and eighth columns show the average polynomial degree used for the DBI and PPI methods respectively.
 The interval [-1,1] is divided into $(N_i - 1)/j$ elements and j + 1 LGL quadrature points are used in each element.